pyodide/pyodide-blog/content/posts/python-turtle-in-the-browser-with-pyodide.md

 1. Python enters an infinite loop
 2. Each iteration: poll events, handle them, sleep briefly
-3. The `sleep()` blocks the Worker—but that's fine, nothing else runs there
+3. The `sleep()` blocks the Worker but that's fine, nothing else runs there
 4. The sync XHR to `/_turtle_events` blocks briefly until the SW responds
 5. Events captured during the sleep are queued and returned on next poll